Board and Executive Team

 Appointed 2017

-A successful entrepreneur, Peter was a Co-Founder of CultureLabel.com, a venture capital-funded ecommerce site retailing art and design products from leading international culture brands such as the V&A and Tate.
-He is co-author of the book Intelligent Naivety, a guidebook to help entrepreneurs turn their ideas into reality, and his second book, REMIX, was published by The Guardian and later became REMIX Summits, a series of leading global ideas conferences that explore the intersection of culture, technology and entrepreneurship.
-Peter also provides consulting services to a number of leading cultural organisations.
-He is a member of Creative Victoria’s Creative State Advisory Group and a Trustee of Geelong Arts Centre, and an Advisory Board member of the Grande Consolidated Holdings.
+A successful entrepreneur, Peter was a Co-Founder of CultureLabel.com, an ecommerce site retailing art and design products from leading international culture brands such as the V&A, Guggenheim and Tate.
+He is co-author of the book Intelligent Naivety, a guidebook to help entrepreneurs turn their ideas into reality.
+His second book, REMIX, was published by The Guardian and later became REMIX Summits, a series of leading global ideas conferences that explore the future of the creative industries.
+Peter also provides consulting services to several leading cultural organisations around the globe.

 Peter is a member of Museums Victoria Foundation Committee.